dmey/synthia/docs/review.md

 TODO: some background statistical information/review of PDF/CDF and other terms used in `copula.md` and `fpca.md`?

 Note: I render files with the [MyST parser](https://myst-parser.readthedocs.io/en/latest/examples/wealth_dynamics_md.html) as it makes it easier to use standard LaTeX syntax.
-E.g. (from [their example](https://myst-parser.readthedocs.io/en/latest/examples/wealth_dynamics_md.html) -- note that [labels are not aligned correctly in the readthedocs theme](https://github.com/readthedocs/sphinx_rtd_theme/pull/383) but we can fix this later/use another theme in the case all eqs needs to be labelled):

 ## Example: Citations/Reference